 - Clarivate provide Journal Citation Reports and the Web of Science.
-This was the original source for research metrics.
+This was the original source for research indicators.

 - Scopus, an Elsevier product.
-The free service SCImago, uses Scopus data to generate journal metrics.
+The free service SCImago, uses Scopus data to generate journal indicators.

 - Google Scholar data is used by the website Harzing’s Publish or Perish (POP)

 All three services are freely available to staff at the University of Birmingham.
 Using only one of these services gives an incomplete picture.
 Differences between these sources include subject coverage, types of documents included, timespan covered and the metrics they calculate.
 This table (PDF - 40KB) gives more detailed information about each service.

 There is a wide range of discussion and activity in the area of research metrics and impact measurement to ensure that measures are used responsibly and that stakeholders experience a level playing field.

 We offer training on research indicators through the 'Raising Your Research Profile' programme.
 Join us for an introductory 'Meet the Expert' session or request a bespoke session on research metrics.

 A self-enrol Canvas course is available in the Canvas Gallery